 As with the end of any cycle, we view this time as an opportunity to reflect, recuperate, and prepare for what is to come the following year.
 Many use this celebration as a way of reconnecting with their deeper spiritual selves, often with help from spiritual guides, including ancestors.

 We already mentioned that the Chinese New Year 2020 will be the Year of the Rat, but what does this mean?
 What does the Chinese New Year symbolize?
 Well, in order to understand that, we need to explore why the rat is considered the first of the Chinese Zodiac animals.

 As the story goes, the Jade Emperor was preparing to decide the order of the Zodiacs.
 He considered ranking them in size, but he deemed it unfair.
 Perhaps they could go in order of strength, he wondered, or maybe by intelligence and cunning?

 Ultimately, he decided that the only fair way to determine the order was with a race.
 The Rat, being clever and sneaky, tricked the Ox into giving him a ride on his back.
 Just as they neared the finish line, the Rat jumped off and crossed the finish line, making him the first Zodiac sign.

 What does the Rat Zodiac Represent?

 In terms of what the Chinese New Year has in store under the Sign of the Rat, we can see that determination is a key factor.
-This new beginning presents you with an opportunity and a choice.
+It will be like a Personal Year, thus the new beginning presents you with an opportunity and a choice.
 You must decide between two paths: